aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 ## Task 3: Create the load balancer

-In this section, you will create an internal Standard SKU load balancer.
+In this task, you will create an internal Standard SKU load balancer.
 The reason we are creating a Standard SKU load balancer here in the exercise, instead of a Basic SKU load balance, is for later exercises that require a Standard SKU version of the load balancer.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Load Balancer**, and then select **Load Balancer** under services.